U.S. oil soars 10% in week on fears of U.S.-Iran conflict

 Concern about slowing economic growth and a U.S.-China trade dispute had pulled oil lower in recent weeks.
 That came after Brent reached a 2019-high above $75 in April.

+U.S. energy firms added one rig this week, increasing the number of oil rigs operating for the first time in the past three weeks.
+The rig count, however, is on track to decline for a seventh month in a row in June as drillers cut spending to focus more on earnings growth instead of increased output.
+[RIG/U]

-Additional reporting by Roslan Khasawneh in SINGAPORE and Aaron Sheldrick in TOKYO and Dmitry Zhdannikov in London; Editing by Marguerita Choy and Mark Potter
+Additional reporting by Roslan Khasawneh in Singapore, Aaron Sheldrick in Tokyo, Dmitry Zhdannikov in London and Jessica Resnick-Ault in New York; Editing by Marguerita Choy and Mark Potter